pelican-eggs/eggs/bots/discord/atlbot/README.md

 This is the code for our Discord bot which runs on the official ATLauncher Discord server

 ### Server Ports
-There are no ports required for the atl bot
+There are no ports required for the ATLBot